-Current challenges to e-commerce legal and regulatory frameworks include protectionism by Governments and businesses; the lack of or outdated legislation and practices and their implementation, such as taxation and customs procedures; limited collaboration among regulatory authorities; differences in legal terms, legal principles and business culture; and non-compliance with legal and regulatory requirements.
-Other challenges include branding, a lack of technical capacity among regulatory and enforcement agencies, inadequate infrastructure, a lack of proper consultation between Government and the private sector during the development of legal and regulatory frameworks and the cost of developing legislation (Governments not strictly following the prescribed all-inclusive lawmaking process).
+Current challenges to e-commerce legal and regulatory frameworks include protectionism by Governments and businesses, absent or outdated legislation and practices and their implementation, such as taxation and customs procedures, limited collaboration among regulatory authorities, differences in legal terms, legal principles and business culture and non-compliance with legal and regulatory requirements.
+Other challenges include branding, lack of technical capacity among regulatory and enforcement agencies and inadequate infrastructure, lack of proper consultation between government and private sector during the development of legal and regulatory frameworks, the cost of developing legislation (governments not strictly following the prescribed all inclusive law making process).

 Technical assistance is offered by several organizations and countries to build the capacity of developing countries in relation to legal and regulatory frameworks of relevance to e-commerce.
 Examples include UNCTAD, ITU and the World Bank.
-Legal standards have been developed, and cross-border dispute resolution mechanisms are available but still often inadequate, especially for MSMEs.
-Similarly, some private sector and civil society players provide support in the form of customer education programmes and lobbying to influence legal and regulatory frameworks, and efforts such as the Alliance for Affordable Internet to provide technical assistance.
+Legal standards have been developed (e.g. OECD, UNCITRAL, UNODC, WCO, WIPO, WTO and at the regional level by the AU, EU, ASEAN, APEC, Digital Single Markets) and cross-border dispute resolution mechanisms are available but still often inadequate, especially for MSMEs.
+Similarly, some private sector and civil society actors are providing support in the form of Customer Education Programmes (DHL, eBay, Alibaba etc) and lobbying to influence legal and regulatory frameworks, and efforts such as the Alliance for Affordable Internet (A4Ai) to provide technical assistance.